How to make panko bread crumbs from stale bread? Its very quick and easy to make homemade bread crumbs using day old bread that might be going stale.

 - Creole seasoning

-- Place regular bread in the oven for about 5 minutes or until its hard.
-Make sure its not browned
+- Place the bread on a baking sheet and place it in the oven for about 5 minutes or until it’s hard.
+When the top is golden brown, it’s ready.

-- Remove from the oven and let it cool to touch before using it.
+- Remove from the oven and let it cool to the touch before using it.

-- If you don’t have bread on hand and want to make panko, you can use melba toast or saltines or even biscotti.
+- If you don’t have bread on hand and want to make panko, you can use melba toast, saltines, or even biscotti.

 - Casarecce pasta